Wintrust Investments LLC Invests $317,000 in SPDR S&P Bank ETF (NYSEARCA:KBE)

-Wintrust Investments LLC bought a new position in SPDR S&P Bank ETF (NYSEARCA:KBE – Free Report) in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The firm bought 8,813 shares of the exchange traded fund’s stock, valued at approximately $317,000.
+Wintrust Investments LLC acquired a new position in shares of SPDR S&P Bank ETF (NYSEARCA:KBE – Free Report) during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 8,813 shares of the exchange traded fund’s stock, valued at approximately $317,000.

-Several other institutional investors have also recently made changes to their positions in the company.
-Ancora Advisors LLC bought a new stake in SPDR S&P Bank ETF during the 1st quarter valued at about $33,000.
-Clear Street Markets LLC lifted its holdings in SPDR S&P Bank ETF by 104.7% during the 4th quarter.
-Clear Street Markets LLC now owns 900 shares of the exchange traded fund’s stock valued at $41,000 after buying an additional 20,000 shares in the last quarter.
-Advisors Preferred LLC bought a new stake in SPDR S&P Bank ETF during the 1st quarter valued at about $43,000.
-Ameritas Advisory Services LLC bought a new stake in SPDR S&P Bank ETF during the 1st quarter valued at about $61,000.
-Finally, Nemes Rush Group LLC bought a new stake in SPDR S&P Bank ETF during the 2nd quarter valued at about $77,000.
+A number of other hedge funds have also recently added to or reduced their stakes in the stock.
+Baird Financial Group Inc. grew its holdings in SPDR S&P Bank ETF by 1.4% during the 1st quarter.
+Baird Financial Group Inc. now owns 19,273 shares of the exchange traded fund’s stock worth $1,009,000 after acquiring an additional 274 shares during the last quarter.
+Equitable Holdings Inc. lifted its position in SPDR S&P Bank ETF by 2.4% during the 1st quarter.
+Equitable Holdings Inc. now owns 14,498 shares of the exchange traded fund’s stock valued at $759,000 after purchasing an additional 338 shares during the period.
+Prudential Financial Inc. lifted its position in SPDR S&P Bank ETF by 4.0% during the 2nd quarter.
+Prudential Financial Inc. now owns 12,064 shares of the exchange traded fund’s stock valued at $534,000 after purchasing an additional 461 shares during the period.
+Magnus Financial Group LLC lifted its position in SPDR S&P Bank ETF by 11.7% during the 1st quarter.
+Magnus Financial Group LLC now owns 5,559 shares of the exchange traded fund’s stock valued at $206,000 after purchasing an additional 581 shares during the period.
+Finally, Centaurus Financial Inc. lifted its position in SPDR S&P Bank ETF by 13.1% during the 1st quarter.
+Centaurus Financial Inc. now owns 5,216 shares of the exchange traded fund’s stock valued at $193,000 after purchasing an additional 605 shares during the period.

 SPDR KBW Bank ETF, formerly The SPDR S&P Bank ETF (the Fund), seeks to closely match the returns and characteristics of the S&P Banks Select Industry Index.
 The S&P Banks Select Industry Index is a float adjusted modified-market, capitalization-weighted index that seeks to reflect the performance of publicly traded companies that do business as banks or thrifts.